adityaMERN/mern-auth-crud/README.md

 *Go to mongodb.com and create a new cluster and get your mongodb_uri and paste it in the .env file in server.

-*Go to google developer console and create yourself a clientID and paste that id in line82 of Auth.js in Auth folder in client folder.
+*Go to google developer console and create yourself a clientID in the required URL while making the client ID add the http://localhost:3000 as domain and paste that id in line82 of Auth.js in Auth folder in client folder.

 *You are good to go.